Emberwalker/DI-Explained/docs/1-introduction.md

     - In particular, we stuff this UUID into a cookie so the WebSocket code client-side can identify to the server.

 ## WebSocket Handling
-Next open `io.drakon.uod.di_explained.handlers.ClickerWebSocket` and look at the structure.
+Next open the classes in `io.drakon.uod.di_explained.handlers` and look at the structure of each.

-As in our Main class, we have some basic essentials - a `LOGGER` object, and a bundle of methods.The `WebSocket` annotations are what Spark uses to identify which methods to call on events.
-In particular, make sure you understand the `connected` and `message` methods.
+In some of the classes, we have some basic essentials - a `LOGGER` object, and a bundle of methods.
+The `WebSocket` annotations are what Spark uses to identify which methods to call on events in `ClickerWebSocket`.
+In particular, make sure you understand the `ClickerWebSocket#message` method.

-In the `companion object` (the Kotlin equivalent of statics) you'll see a few Kotlin specific items.
+In the `DataClasses.kt` file you'll see a few Kotlin specific items.
 Data classes are what Java programmers tend to refer to as POJOs - simple objects whose sole purpose is to hold data.
-You'll also see that there's a method whose signature looks like `fun Session.send(...)` - this is an _extension method_, which attaches the defined method to an existing class defined elsewhere, in this case the Jetty session.
+In `io.drakon.uod.di_explained.Extensions.kt`, you'll also see that there's a method whose signature looks like `fun Session.send(...)` - this is an _extension method_, which attaches the defined method to an existing class defined elsewhere, in this case the Jetty session.
 Understanding extension methods is not important for this tutorial, but if you want to learn more, check out the [Kotlin documentation on the topic.](https://kotlinlang.org/docs/reference/extensions.html)

+Other than that, you'll see that as much as possible behaviour is defined by _interfaces_ rather than concrete implementations, but not they are currently untestable as they have hard references to implementations, such as for the `IClickerStore` implementation being hardcoded to create a SQLite data store.
+We'll fix this with dependency injection!

 ## What Next?
 Next we'll take a look at the theory behind Dependency Injection, and its parent concept Inversion of Control.